Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_the_PKIFILE_command.md

 ---

-    title: Using  the PKIFILE command
+    title: "Using  the PKIFILE command"
-    linkTitle: Using PKIFILE
+    linkTitle: "Using PKIFILE"
-    weight: 260
+    weight: 250

----
-Use the PKIFILE command to create, purge, or delete a local certificate database.
+---Use the PKIFILE command to create, purge, or delete a local certificate database.

 ****Syntax****